 If you’re looking to slow down and unplug from the world, the island of Vieques awaits you.
 It’s a bit of an adventure to get there, but that’s part of the fun.
 See my guide to going from San Juan to Vieques for instructions.
 Once there, relax walking on the Black Sand Beach, and visit Puerto Ferro Lighthouse ruins.

-Finish your day kayaking in Mosquito Bay, one of the two local bioluminescent bays and the most brilliant bio bay in the world.
+Finish your day kayaking in Mosquito Bay, one of the three Puerto Rican bioluminescent bays and the most brilliant bio bay in the world.
 The bio bay is truly an experience not to be missed, but you will need to plan to stay in Vieques overnight to enjoy it.
 There is just no way to get back to San Juan that late at night.
 It’s worth it though, as there is a lot of stuff to do in Vieques.

 👉 Local Tip – To experience the bio bay, it’s best to spend the night in Vieques and take the ferry to Culebra the next morning.
 Bravo Beach Hotel is the highest-rated hotel within walking distance to the ferry to the mainland.
 It’s the best place for a one night stay, but it does book up!